Brock Turner set to leave jail early

 Additionally, anyone living within 1,250 feet from the offender's listed address will be notified of their residency.

-That's on top of requirements for all offenders, which include notifying law enforcement of changes in address, employment, education schedule, vehicles, telephone numbers, volunteer work, and Internet access information, such as user names and passwords for emails, websites and social networking sites.
+That's on top of requirements for all offenders, who can't live within 1,000 feet of a school or day care center.
+Additional requirements include include notifying law enforcement of changes in address, employment, education schedule, vehicles, telephone numbers, volunteer work, and Internet access information, such as user names and passwords for emails, websites and social networking sites.

-No offender can live within 1,000 feet of a school or day care center.
+"Even if Brock Turner only spends a limited amount of time in custody, being on probation or parole is not like being free in society," said University of Massachusetts Lowell associate professor Jason Rydberg, whose research focuses on prisoner reentry, sex offenders and community supervision.